nakranimohit0/azure-docs/articles/virtual-desktop/virtual-desktop-fall-2019/set-up-scaling-script.md

 First, you'll need an Azure Automation account to run the PowerShell runbook.
 Here's how to set up your account:

-1. Open Windows PowerShell as an administrator.
+1. Open Windows PowerShell as an administrator. //todo you don't need to run this as an admin, right ?
 2. Run the following cmdlet to sign in to your Azure Account.

      ```powershell